EarthByte/paleoclimate-reconstruction/README.md

 _Note: these files will be created locally but are not to be pushed to the online repository_

-## Step 4: Predict missing deposit and estimate precip using Gausiian Process - Gibs Sampler MCMC framework in Matlab
+## Step 3: Bayesian model: Predict missing deposit and estimate precip using Gaussian Process - Gibs Sampler based MCMC framework in Matlab

+Note: This code is adapted from [GPplus](https://github.com/sebhaan/GPplus).
+Changes include:
+* references to new variable target_desc instead of Crime
+* tba

 * [Execute matlab code ](https://github.com/EarthByte/paleoclimate-reconstruction/blob/master/reconstruction_prediction/model/predmodel_framework.m)
 * [Main results for all eras](https://github.com/EarthByte/paleoclimate-reconstruction/blob/master/reconstruction_prediction/model/results_all.csv)

-## Step 5: Plot map of deposit and predictions
+## Step 4: Plot map of deposit and predictions

 * gridded prediction and uncertainty maps  for deposits (coal, evaporites, glacial) and precip using python matplotlib
 * [Run visualise shell script ](https://github.com/EarthByte/paleoclimate-reconstruction/blob/master/reconstruction_prediction/run_results_visualisations_.sh)